francisdb/vpxtool/README.md

-  config          Vpxtool related config file images          Vpx image related commands gamedata        Vpx gamedata related commands romname         Prints the PinMAME ROM name from a VPX file help            Print this message or the help of the given subcommand(s)
+  config          Vpxtool related config file images          Vpx image related commands gamedata        Vpx gamedata related commands romname         Prints the PinMAME ROM name from a vpx file help            Print this message or the help of the given subcommand(s)

 Options: